Become a Web 3.0 developer in 1 month

 - Learn the Solidity programming language, including advanced and “dangerous” concepts such as delegate call

-- Analyze common smart contract vulnerabilities and learn how to write secure smart contacts
+- Analyze smart contract vulnerabilities and learn how to write secure smart contacts

 - Architect and build a Web 3.0 app from scratch with a team of developers

-- Deploy your Web 3.0 on Ethereum mainnet and Polygon
+- Deploy your Web 3.0 app on Ethereum testnet and mainnet

 Preethi taught herself crypto from a standing start, well enough to get an engineering job at Coinbase when it was a much smaller company.
 Now she’ll teach you.
 Highly recommended.

 You have 3+ years of experience in software engineering and are looking to become a full-time blockchain developer or founder

 You have 1-2 years of professional software engineering experience but are eager to get a job as full-time blockchain developer

 Computer science students